vmware-tanzu/velero/site/content/docs/main/locations.md

 This configuration design enables a number of different use cases, including:

 - Take snapshots of more than one kind of persistent volume in a single Velero backup.
 For example, in a cluster with both EBS volumes and Portworx volumes
-- Have some Velero backups go to a bucket in an eastern USA region, and others go to a bucket in a western USA region
+- Have some Velero backups go to a bucket in an eastern USA region, and others go to a bucket in a western USA region, or to a different storage provider
 - For volume providers that support it, like Portworx, you can have some snapshots stored locally on the cluster and have others stored in the cloud

 ## Limitations / Caveats

+- Velero supports multiple credentials for `BackupStorageLocations`, allowing you to specify the credentials to use with any `BackupStorageLocation`.
+  However, use of this feature requires support from object storage provider plugin.
+  [Plugins supported by the Velero team][5] support this feature.

-- Velero only supports a single set of credentials *per provider*.
-It's not yet possible to use different credentials for different locations, if they're for the same provider.
+- Velero only supports a single set of credentials for `VolumeSnapshotLocations`.
+  Velero will always use the credentials provided at install time (stored in the `cloud-credentials` secret) for volume snapshots.

 - Volume snapshots are still limited by where your provider allows you to create snapshots.
 For example, AWS and Azure do not allow you to create a volume snapshot in a different region than where the volume is.
 If you try to take a Velero backup using a volume snapshot location with a different region than where your cluster's volumes are, the backup will fail.